 Basically, the main objective behind the incorporation of negative marking system is to minimize and penalize the ‘guess factor’ which is inherent in MCQs.
 This system is surely beneficial for genuine candidates who work really hard to achieve what they desire.

-First and foremost, there is no need to panic and feel pessimistic about this update.
+First and foremost, all the students who fear negative marking, there is no need to panic and feel worried about.
 Nothing new is going to be asked in the examination, everything will come from the syllabus you have been preparing for so long.
 Just have a good command on your subjects and syllabus of the exam.

 According to a research regarding what candidates should do when there is negative marking in the exam, 64% candidates admitted leaving the unknown questions, 26% said they will decide after having a glance at the questions and rest 5% admitted attempting all the questions.